Chanarin/apriori-recommendation-engine/README.md

 **Search:** Help predict possible words to be typed depending on the combinations of words entered.  <br />

-**Items Location Optimization**: Optimmize items location based on their association rules.
+**Items Location Optimization**: Optimize items location based on their association rules.
 Applies for stores or distribution centers. <br />

 ## Notice: